-I am a Postdoctoral Fellow at the Computer Science Department at Stanford University.
+I am currently working at Apple.
+Before that I was a Postdoctoral Fellow at the Computer Science Department at Stanford University.
 I received my Ph.D. degree from Georgia Institute of Technology, and my B.Sc. degree from Sharif University of Technology.

 My main research areas are computer vision and machine learning, with a particular interest in Egocentric (first-person) Vision.
 Recent advanced in camera technology have made it possible to build comfortable wearable systems that can continuosly capture the scene in front of the user.
 Products based on this technology, such as Google Glass and GoPro have generated substantial interest.
 In my research, I leverage wearable camera technology to provide a new line of attack on classical computer vision problems such as object categorization and activity recognition.